cometbft/cometbft/docs/rfc/tendermint-core/rfc-007-deterministic-proto-bytes.md

 2. Reordered all message fields to be in tag-sorted order.

-Tag-sorting top-level fields will place all fields of the same tag in a adjacent to eachother within the serialized representation.
+Tag-sorting top-level fields will place all fields of the same tag in a adjacent to each other within the serialized representation.

 3. Reordered the contents of all `repeated` fields to be in lexicographically sorted order.